Xeckt/gofactory/README.md

 ## Current state

 Project has only just started so it is not in a workable state at the moment.
-While a base source does work, the API client needs a lot of work for it to be done right.
-Stay tuned!